Using Version Managers for Your Tools

 tenv: Version Manager for Terraform and OpenTofu #

-If you do not want to use mise, consider using tenv to install versions of OpenTofu and Terraform.
+If you decide not to use mise, consider using tenv to install versions of OpenTofu and Terraform.
 The tenv version manager also supports Atmos and Terragrunt.

 Setting Up Version Managers on Developer Systems #